edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 * Inject a symmetric key in hex format: `{{ hex .Secrets.secret_aes_key }}`

 ## Manifest:Users
-The optional entry `Users` defines user credentials and role-bindings for authentication and access control.
+The optional entry `Users` defines user credentials and role bindings for authentication and access control.
 Each user is authenticated via a client certificate.
 The certificate needs to be specified as a PEM-encoded self-signed X.509 certificate.
 Users with the appropriate roles can [update a manifest]({{< ref "docs/workflows/update-manifest.md">}}) and [read or write secrets]({{< ref "docs/workflows/managing-secrets.md" >}}).